Dieg0Code/syndicate-go/README.md

 	client := openai.NewClient("YOUR_OPENAI_API_KEY")

 	// Create a simple memory instance.
-	memory := gokamy.NewSimpleMemory()
+	memory := syndicate.NewSimpleMemory()

-	// Build a structured prompt using PromptBuilder to instruct the agent to respond in haiku. systemPrompt := gokamy.NewPromptBuilder().
+	// Build a structured prompt using PromptBuilder to instruct the agent to respond in haiku. systemPrompt := syndicate.NewPromptBuilder().
 		CreateSection("Introduction").
 		AddText("Introduction", "You are an agent that always responds in haiku format.").
 		CreateSection("Guidelines").
 		AddListItem("Guidelines", "Keep responses in a three-line haiku format (5-7-5 syllables).").
 		AddListItem("Guidelines", "Be creative and concise.").
 		Build()

 	fmt.Println("System Prompt:")
 	fmt.Println(systemPrompt)

 	// Build the agent using AgentBuilder.
-	agent, err := gokamy.NewAgentBuilder().
+	agent, err := syndicate.NewAgentBuilder().
 		SetClient(client).
 		SetName("HaikuAgent").
 		SetConfigPrompt(systemPrompt).